sammyd/iOS8-day-by-day-book/manuscript/31-touch-id.md

 ![](images/31/thumbnail.png)

 The iPhone 5s introduced the world to Touch ID - the ability to authenticate with your device using just a finger print.
-In iOS7 use of this was limited to unlocking the device, and purchases against your Apple ID.
+In iOS 7 use of this was limited to unlocking the device, and purchases against your Apple ID.
 Developers were desperate to get hold of an API to allow them to use this secure and convenient method of authentication in their own apps.
 In iOS 8 this is now possible.

-There are two classes of problem that you can solve using Touch ID in iOS8 - authentication to access content of the Keychain, and confirming user presence for your own app's usage.
+There are two classes of problem that you can solve using Touch ID in iOS 8 - authentication to access content of the Keychain, and confirming user presence for your own app's usage.
 Today's article takes a look at how to use Touch ID in tandem with the Keychain.
 If you want to know more about using Touch ID to